Treece, Kansas: History

 Treece and neighboring former cities Picher, Cardin and Douthat were formed as a result of mining operations in the early 20th century.
 Realtor J. O. Treece lent the town his name.
 The first post office in Treece was established in 1917.
 Treece was a major supplier of lead, zinc, and iron ore.
 During its maximum production, Treece and Picher combined had a population of over 20,000 and produced $20 billion worth of ore mainly during World War I and World War II.
 After the 1970s, ore production declined rapidly as did the city's population.
 In 1981 the Environmental Protection Agency deemed the Tri-State Mining District as contaminated and promised to take actions to clean up the area.

-The cleanup of Tri-State Mining District lands was divided for EPA purposes into a total of four National Priority List (NPL) Superfund Sites: the Cherokee County Site, Cherokee County, Kansas; the Orongo-Duenweg Site, Jasper County, Missouri; the Newton County Mine Tailings Site, Newton County, Missouri; and the Tar Creek Site, Ottawa County, Oklahoma.
+The cleanup of Tri-State Mining District lands was divided for EPA purposes into a total of four National Priority List (NPL) Superfund Sites: the Cherokee County Site (Cherokee County, Kansas); the Orongo-Duenweg Site (Jasper County, Missouri); the Newton County Mine Tailings Site (Newton County, Missouri); and the Tar Creek Site (Ottawa County, Oklahoma).
 The Cherokee County Superfund Site was in turn divided into seven subsites that were grouped and divided into nine operable units (OUs).
 The area around Treece was designated OU4.
 Thus, while Treece is located less than a mile north of Picher, Oklahoma, a town which was closed due to lead pollution, Treece was located at a different Superfund site.
 Picher's residents' property was bought out by the Environmental Protection Agency.
 Residents of Treece also demanded a buy-out, but at first were not certain of receiving one.

 As of September 2009, it was reported that the U.S. Environmental Protection Agency wanted to clean up the soil in Treece, instead of moving its residents away.
 Congress, however, passed an environmental appropriations bill on October 29, 2009, that authorized the EPA to buy out the town.
 Residents had until August 31, 2010 to apply for a Federal buyout and offers were to be made to the 80 residents who applied in December.

+Effective April 5, 2012, House Bill 2412 dissolved any Kansas city that had received public money from the EPA for the buyout or relocation of its residents during 2010 or 2011.
+Treece was the only city that met those criteria and therefore ceased to exist as a municipality on that date.

-As of May 2, 2012 only one couple had rejected the buyout offer and remained in Treece living in a double-wide trailer.
+As of May 2, 2012, only one couple had rejected the buyout offer and remained in Treece living in a double-wide trailer.
 Other than their location all other facilities in the former city have been sold, moved, or demolished.

-In 2012, the State of Kansas officially disincorporated the city of Treece.